kubernetes/website/content/en/docs/contribute/advanced.md

 - Helping new contributors create the more complex PRs they need to become Kubernetes members.
 - [Sponsoring contributors](/docs/contribute/advanced/#sponsor-a-new-contributor) on their path to becoming Kubernetes members.

-Current New Contributor Ambassadors are announced at each SIG-Docs meeting, and in the [Kubernetes #sig-docs channel](https://kubernetes.slack.com).
+Current New Contributor Ambassadors are announced at each SIG-Docs meeting and in the [Kubernetes #sig-docs channel](https://kubernetes.slack.com).

 ## Sponsor a new contributor